Tehnix/master-thesis/Chapter/Purely_functional_programming.md

 The first line, `add :: Int -> Int -> Int`, is the type signature.
 Since Haskell is based on the lambda-calculus, it uses a concept called currying to allow multiple arguments into a function, since a lambda-expression only really takes one argument in.
 While in lambda-calculus we might write $\lambda a. \lambda b. a + b$, we see this concept mostly in the type signature with $\lambda a$ being the first `Int`, $\lambda b$ being the second, and finally the returned value `a+b` is represented by the third and final `Int`.

 On the second line, `add a b = a + b`, we have the function definition, which declares a function, `add`, which takes two arguments, `a` and `b`, and then in the function body it returns `a + b`.
-In Haskell the last expression in the function body is the one that is returned by the function.
+In Haskell, the last expression in the function body is the one that is returned by the function.

 ### Data Types